 The proscription of terrorist organisations, a collaboration with Professor Lee Jarvis at the University of East Anglia, explores the global use of proscription powers.
 In the post-9/11 era, anti-terrorism strategies are reliant on a clear political and legal designation of terrorist organisations.
 In this project, we unpack the process by which political figures define and frame terrorist organisations and analyse how that process is central to a demonstration of a national identity and its others; or used to narrow the spectrum of possible politics; or depict entire communities as illegitimate.

 Transgovernmental policy networks traces emerging modes of cross-border collaboration between elite policy officials.
 Amongst Anglosphere officials in particular - Australia, Canada, New Zealand, the UK and US - there is growing evidence that important security policies and practices are coordinated via these networks, which are largely invisible to the public.
 This project maps these networks and their attendant outcomes, theorising how these new forms of international collaboration transform our understanding of domestic politics and decision-making.

 My research spans political science, law, international relations, security studies and public administration.
 At present, I am engaged in research on:

-The governance of security threats
+The governance of security

 International policy transfer